 The Style Guide I'm writing intends to be a living document, amendable and updatable at any time I decide that a new rule should go in.
 It's meant to grow with me, and I intend to let it.

-My approach to bullet journaling is brutal simplicity: I don't use colors except to mark an error.
+My approach to bullet journaling is brutal simplicity: I don't use colors, I don't have a rigid system, I don't really like keeping a strong set of ideas.
 The key to my bullet journaling was to use one color of pen for everything to keep it dead simple.
 I only ever have to have a black pen on me to start.

 Since I don't use color, the shape and form of my notebook becomes much more important.
 I've taken a very grid-based approach to my notebooks, with lines and boxes being the preferred units of separation and organization.